Ansh-Dev-Nagar/Ansh-Dev-Nagar/README.md

- <h2>👋 Hi, I’m @Ansh-Dev-Nagar</h2>
+ <h3>👋 Hi, I’m @Ansh-Dev-Nagar</h3>
-- 👀 I’m interested in Competitive coding and web development
+- 👀 I’m interested in Competitive coding and web development <br>
-- 📫 You can reach me from my linkedin account or my email anshdevnagar@gmail.com
+- 📫 You can reach me from my linkedin account or my email anshdevnagar@gmail.com <br>
 - I am a Full Stack Developer well-versed in modern web development technologies, including React, NodeJS, ExpressJS, MongoDB, HTML, CSS frameworks, and responsive design.
 With a background in Information Technology from Manipal University Jaipur, I specialize in both front-end and back-end development, ensuring seamless and optimal user experiences.
 Passionate about problem-solving and data structures, I thrive on creating efficient and innovative solutions.